mandaputtra/mandaputtra/posts/common-sense.md

 ---
 tags: ["errand", "opinion"]
 title: "My Rules When Creating A Product"
-description: "Think twice, the boring solution could lead to better one"
+description: "Think twice, the boring solution could lead to a better one"
 date: 2023-07-17
 ---

-Had spent my 5 year IT career on some agencies, I develop a lot of software in different business.
-Customer service, finance, manufacture and many others.
-I realize that all the software that I build are not rocket science in many cases, it uses boring technology and boring infrastructure.
+Five years in agencies taught me one thing: the software that lasts is not rocket science.
+It runs on boring technology and boring infrastructure.
+Once I saw that, a few opinions hardened.

-I tried new infrastructure so called Microservice, and I hate It.
-It's too complex for a 1 - 5 developer software.
-But if you have 6 developer should you use it?
-No, lol.
+### What I tried and dropped

-I tried so called new Design Pattern, and I hate it.
-It slows me down.
-Creating `.controller.js`, `.odt.js`, `.service.js` , apply the dependency injection, and start writing my code.
-Oh god, I realize I dont like it now.
+I tried microservices for a team of one to five.
+It added complexity without payoff, and I hated it.
+Even with six developers, I would still skip it.

-I tried to accept all of the client request, because they have the domain knowledge, and I hate it.
-Because of flawled bussines flow, the one that not represent the truth.
-Sometimes, it got unnecessary step.
-Talk with your client, is it realy necessary? or you just want it to be there?
+I tried strict design patterns with `.controller.js`, `.dto.js`, `.service.js` and dependency injection before writing a single line of business logic.
+It slowed me down, and I dropped it.

-Turns out, there are also many fruitless decission that I made.
-Right now for me, I develop some rules whenever It comes to choosing new feature, building product, or bug fixing.
+I tried accepting every client request at face value because clients own domain knowledge.
+Flawed flows slipped in: steps that misrepresent reality or add no value.
+Now I ask, is this step necessary, or do you want it there because it feels safer?

-And I realize that these rules are just a common sense, a sense of human nature, that want everything to be lazy, fast to develop, and enough for current usage.
+### The rules I keep

-So what are the rules?
+These are not frameworks.
+They are common sense for shipping with a small team that wants to move fast and stay lazy in the right way.

-1. Use monorepo for the get go, it's simple for me since I wrote everything in JS and only use another programming language if needed.
-It's nice I can share my code, and CI/CD
+1. Start with a monorepo.
+I write in JavaScript and add another language only when required.
+Shared code and a single CI/CD pipeline compound.

-2. Your product might only need 3 endpoint, it's always frontend, backend, and scheduler/job queue.
-So why creating microservice?
-Heck, even better when you got backend and frontend in the same code!
+2. You likely need three endpoints: frontend, backend, and scheduler or job queue.
+No microservices.
+Better yet, keep frontend and backend in one codebase when you can.

-3. Use already made product, for me whenever possible I use auth provider, chat sdk, etc that already made for me.
-Saving me time, than by implementing it myself.
+3. Use what exists.
+Auth providers, chat SDKs, and other ready-made products save time I would spend rebuilding them.

-4. Every bug had its root cause, think twice.
-Find it's real source.
+4. Every bug has a root cause.
+Find the real source before you patch the symptom.

-5. Do automation test yourself - write integration test.
-In my opinion good engineer always test their craft.
+5. Test your own work.
+I write integration tests.
+Good engineers verify their craft.

-6. On UI/UX, a programmer should know what are the better approach.
-You don't need a designer for your not so complex product.
-A good programmer know better design.
+6. On UI and UX, a programmer should know a solid approach.
+For most products that are not design-heavy, a good programmer makes good design calls without a dedicated designer.

-7. Use boring programming language, when you got a problem the chance you find a solution is anywhere.
+7. Use boring programming languages.
+When problems arise, answers are everywhere.
 8. Performance matters when it matters.
-My rule is, client should interact less than 800ms everytime - unless it necessary.
+My line: keep client interactions under 800ms unless the work genuinely requires more.

-9. When implementing requirements please be aware of it's constrains.
+9. Respect constraints when you implement requirements.
+Name them before you code.

-10. Save your time by writing procedural code, split the file pr function when it's needed.
+10. Write procedural code first.
+Split files or functions when they earn it.

-That's it.
+That is the set.
+Boring, opinionated, and enough for what I build now.